Income Tax Credit Form 1098T

 Why is Box 1 ‘Payments Received’ blank?

 The 1098T does not reflect payments.
 The Internal Revenue Service's tax regulation indicates that a college or university is required to either report the amount paid by a student in Box 1 OR the amount billed to a student in Box 2 on Form 1098T.
-Saint Mary's College has elected to report qualified tuition and related expenses less any related reductions in charges in Box 2.
-Box 1 will always be blank.
+Saint Mary's College of California has elected to report qualified tuition and related expenses less any related reductions in charges in Box 2.
+Box 1 will be blank.

 Why is Box 2 blank?

-If box 2 on your 1098T reflect 0.00 or is blank, you did not have any qualified tuition or related expenses billed to your account between January 1 and December 31.
+If Box 2 on your 1098T reflect 0.00 or is blank, you did not have any qualified tuition or related expenses billed to your account between January 1 and December 31.
 For example, if you are a Spring graduate but you registered for your courses during pre-registration in November or December, that semester’s tuition charges were on your previous year’s 1098T form or if you are a new winter or spring admit who registered in December but class enrollment does not begin until January or February, the box will be blank.
 You must physically be in attendance during the reported calendar year.

 PLEASE NOTE: SMC employees are NOT professional tax advisors and CANNOT give tax advice.
 Please contact a personal tax advisor for assistance.
 You may also contact the IRS directly at www.irs.gov or (800) 829-3676 / (800) 829-1040.